alexvatti/GenAI-RAG-SQL/README.md

   - What are the flower names in the table?
   - what is the minimum value of petal length?
   - what is the maximum value of petal length?

+## Contribution

+Feel free to contribute and enhance the project!

+## License
+This project is licensed under the [MIT License](LICENSE).

+## Contact
+For any inquiries or issues, please contact Alex at alexvatti@gmial.com